Sanath Gunathilake

-Somsiri Sanath Julien Gunatilake (සනත් ගුණතිලක; born 27 October 1955), popularly as Sanath Gunatilake, is a Sri Lankan actor, director, screenwriter and former politician.
+Somsiri Sanath Julien Gunatilake (සනත් ගුණතිලක; born 27 October 1955), popularly known as Sanath Gunatilake, is a Sri Lankan actor, director, screenwriter and former politician.
 Known for his versatility across multiple genres, he has had a career in the Sri Lankan film industry spanning over four decades.
 Gunatilake served as a member of the Western Provincial Council as a member of the United National Party and later held the position of media head for President Chandrika Bandaranaike Kumaratunga.

 Early life

 Gunatilake was born on 27 October 1955 in Mulgampola, Kandy, Sri Lanka, into a middle-class family.
 His father, Hector Gunatilake, was a lawyer, and his mother, Grace Goonetileke, was a teacher.
 He has stated that his father was an avid cinema enthusiast, which influenced his early interest in the arts.
 Gunatilake received his education at Kingswood College, Kandy.

 Gunatilake initially worked as a chemistry teacher.
 He later moved to Colombo in search of new career opportunities, leaving behind his tuition classes in Kandy.